Descriptive Statistics > Misleading Graphs Real Life Examples

 Not to keep on bashing on Fox News, but their name came up time and time again when searching for misleading graphs from real life.
 Here’s another, designed to show that after a small drop in unemployment it went up and up in the Obama administration.

 Note that the value for November (8.6) has not been plotted correctly.
 It’s placed at the 9.0 position.
 That’s not the only problem with this graph.
-It’s been plotted to look like there’s a steep incline when in fact, the overall employment trend is pretty stable at around 9%.
+It’s been plotted to look like there’s exponential growth when in fact, the overall employment trend is pretty stable at around 9%.

 Here’s what the graph should look like if it had been plotted correctly.
 See the difference?